BegoonLab/xiao-esp32c6-wifi-sensor/README.md

 ## Configuration

-This build developed and tested with [ESP-IDF v5.3.1](https://github.com/espressif/esp-idf/releases/tag/v5.3.1) Follow [this instruction](https://docs.espressif.com/projects/esp-idf/en/v5.3.1/esp32/get-started/index.html#manual-installation) to install it.
+This build was developed and tested with [ESP-IDF v5.3.1](https://github.com/espressif/esp-idf/releases/tag/v5.3.1) Follow [this instruction](https://docs.espressif.com/projects/esp-idf/en/v5.3.1/esp32/get-started/index.html#manual-installation) to install it.
 It is required.

 Configure the sensor using the following steps: